 The name ‘secured’ refers to the fact that a lender will require something as security in case you cannot pay the loan back.
 This will usually be your home.

-But they are much more risky for you as a borrower because the loan provider can repossess your home if you do not keep up repayments.
+But they are much more risky for you as a borrower because the lender can repossess your home if you do not keep up repayments.

 There are several names for secured loans, including:

 - home equity or homeowner loans